R7K7/E-scraper/README.md

 # E-scarper
 This is a python based email snatching tool

-The tool searches for 100 related websites to search for emails
+The tool searches for 100 websites to search for emails

 HOW TO USE-